 - Create the next set of tasks to your virtual assistant

 - Schedule a few social media updates for the remainder of the week

 And so forth.

-Even if you do just one extra hour every few days, you’re still pulling out a solid part time of work dedicated to your projects; compound these extra hours over this year and you’re growing your potential by leaps and bounds.
+Even if you do just one extra hour every few days — you’re still pulling out a solid part time of work dedicated to your projects.
+Compound these extra hours and you’re growing your potential by leaps and bounds.

 What would YOU work on if you stayed up a little later each night?